 FAQ / Frequently Asked Questions

 Yes.
-As all tapes (audio or video) are tested before putting it for sale, I use the occasion to also make a proper rip of them.
+As all tapes (audio or video) are tested before putting it for sale, and I use the occasion to also make a proper rip of them.
 If you buy a cassette tape or VHS, I will send you the files of what you bought after it arrived.
 So be sure to confirm whenever it arrived, and I will send it to you through WeTransfer, MEGA, or Transfer.it.

 My way of rating is super strict, so usually a medium or a bad item isn’t as bad as you’d imagine, but I still like rating it low just to make sure there’s no disappointments.

-New: Factory sealed/unused.
+New: Factory sealed/unopened.

 Good: No big or glaring flaws, is sometimes actually “very good”.